Types and theories of unemployment

 Types and Theories of Unemployment

 But what causes unemployment?
 What are the factors leading to high unemployment rates?
 Note that there are several categories or types of unemployment.
-Also, there are also different theories explaining the factors of or reasons behind the prevalence of unemployment within a given economy.
+There are also different theories explaining the factors of or reasons behind the prevalence of unemployment within a given economy.
 Understanding these types and theories provide several explanations of the causes of unemployment.

 Causes Based on the Categories and Types of Unemployment